firewidgets/conditional-vdom/README.md

 History
 -------

-I first used the approach taken in this `vdom` overlay implementation in a PHP templating library I wrote 10+ years ago.
+I first used the approach taken in this [virtual-dom](https://github.com/Matt-Esch/virtual-dom) overlay implementation in a PHP templating library I wrote 10+ years ago.
 At some point I will look for it and try to port all features.

-The `cvdom` approach (conditions + hyperscript) is compatible with the `domplate` library used in Firebug. `domplate` also deals with event listeners (which `cvdom` does not directly) and `hyperscript` has a JSON intermediate representation (`VTree`) which `domplate` does not.
+The `cvdom` approach (conditions + hyperscript) is compatible with the [domplate](https://getfirebug.com/wiki/index.php/Domplate) library used in Firebug. `domplate` also deals with event listeners (which `cvdom` does not directly) and `hyperscript` has a JSON intermediate representation (`VTree`) which `domplate` does not.

 The goal of `cvdom` is to provide a thin layer on top of hyperscript that allows for conditional and repeated control of sections using a JSON control object or equivalent module hooks that plays nice with the `hyperscript` JSON intermediate representation and `h` runtime library.